 On 13 May 1865, the last land battle of the war was fought at Palmito Ranch in Texas, near Brownsville, with Confederate forces under Col. Rip Ford (incl. his own 2nd Texas Cavalry) defeating decisively the Union forces under Col. Theodore Barrett.

 On 26 May 1865, Lt.
-Gen. Simon Bolivar Buckner surrendered the Army of the Trans-Mississippi to Maj.
+Gen. Simon Bolivar Buckner surrendered the Army of the Trans-Mississippi and the District of Arkansas and West Louisiana to Maj.
 Gen. Edward Canby at New Orleans, Louisiana.
 Buckner was in direct field command of the army at the time it was surrounded by Union forces.

 On 30 May 1865, Brig.
 Gen. Slaughter and Col. Ford disbanded the remaining field forces of the District of Texas, New Mexico, and Arizona at Brownsville, Texas.